esm-tools/pymor_workshop/exercises/adjust_timestamp.md

 If `adjust_timestamp` is not provided in the yaml file, the default is `first`.

-The floating number represent the offset as scaled values for `approx_interval` defined in the CMIP table.
+The floating number represents the offset as scaled values for `approx_interval` defined in the CMIP table.

 ---